 -In the CRA approach, you should have good control on your knife to not cut cardboard patterns that may happen a lot during cutting with beginners in shoemaking

 - Although the CRA requires proper knowledge on how to cut shoe leather parts correctly, using this approach you will have more precise leather parts and will spend less time cutting.

 Now, in my opinion, the second way of shoe leather parts cutting by hand is more professional, more accurate and doesn't limit you in making your shoes.

 So I decided to teach you this important shoemaking skills.

 It is not difficult to cut your shoe leather parts right away with a knife.
 You just need to know the right technique and practice it.

 There is a special clicking knife to cut shoe leather parts, but you really don't need to have this knife as I will teach you how to cut with a simple utility knife and this is how we work in each of my shoemaking courses online.

 All you need is to have a good, sharp blade.
 To keep your blade always sharp check this post “Simple knife for shoemaking craft”.

-So, to teach you how to cut shoe leather parts correctly with utility knife I made for you a shoe making tutorial (at the beginning of the article) where I explain everything step by step.
+So, to teach you how to cut shoe leather parts like a pro with utility knife I made for you a shoe making tutorial (at the beginning of the article) where I explain everything step by step.